MicrosoftDocs/defender-docs/defender-endpoint/mac-whatsnew.md

 - [What's new in Microsoft Defender for Endpoint on iOS](ios-whatsnew.md)

-**Troubleshooting mode for macOS**

-Troubleshooting mode helps you identify instances where antivirus might be causing issues with your applications or system resources.
-To learn more, see [Troubleshooting mode in Microsoft Defender for Endpoint on macOS](mac-troubleshoot-mode.md).

-**Mac devices receive built-in protection**

-Tamper protection is turned on in block mode by default.
-This setting helps secure your Mac against threats.
-To learn more, see [Protect macOS security settings with tamper protection](built-in-protection.md).

-**Network protection available for macOS**

-Network protection for macOS is now available for all Mac devices onboarded to Defender for Endpoint.
-Devices must meet the minimum requirements.
-To learn more, see [Use network protection to help prevent macOS connections to bad sites](network-protection-macos.md).

 **Known issues**

 Apple fixed an issue on macOS [Ventura upgrade](https://developer.apple.com/documentation/macos-release-notes/macos-13_1-release-notes), which is fixed with the latest OS update.
 The issue impacts Microsoft Defender for Endpoint security extensions, and might result in losing Full Disk Access Authorization, impacting its ability to function properly.